 2003 – Matthew D. Lee

 Matthew D. Lee received the inaugural Edwin P. Rome Pro Bono Achievement Award for pro bono work in the Philadelphia community.
-Mr. Lee’s many pro bono achievements include the successful defense of a nonprofit social service organization in a wrongful termination employment law suit; successful representation of an elderly Russian immigrant whose adult day-care services had been terminated; and a political asylum case.
+Matt's many pro bono achievements include the successful defense of a nonprofit social service organization in a wrongful termination employment law suit; successful representation of an elderly Russian immigrant whose adult day-care services had been terminated; and a political asylum case.